TPA staff have a full DBS check

-Recent years have seen Greg working in the Mediterranean as a consultant for Thomas Cook's overseas entertainment division as well as directing 'Encore! - A Tribute To The Musicals', Greg is, as always, active in the music business as a songwriter and producer, having written and produced commercial songs for recordings in the USA, the UK, and Finland!
-He is currently pursuing his activities as a freelance producer and director.
+Recent years have seen Greg working in the Mediterranean as a consultant for Thomas Cook's overseas entertainment division as well as directing 'Encore! - A Tribute To The Musicals'.
+He is currently developing his musical theatre works together with pursuing his activities as a freelance producer and director.

 See Greg’s website www.gregsnape.com for more information.